amandeepg/PathTimes/README.md

 * Utilizes authentic color-coding and styling, mirroring PATH signage and train visuals for a familiar experience to both new and seasoned commuters.
 * Arranges listings based on proximity, eliminating the need for scrolling.
 * Optional filtering to exclusively view trains bound for NYC when in NJ, or vice versa, so you only see the trains you actually care about.
-* Flexibility in display naming, from concise "WTC" to extended "World Trade Center," accommodating varied levels of local familiarity.
+* Flexibility in display naming, from concise "WTC" to expanded "World Trade Center," accommodating varied levels of local familiarity.
-* Functioning countdowns during WiFi/data signal loss, referencing the most recent app data.
+* Functioning countdowns during WiFi/data signal loss, referencing the most recent data.
-* Uses [Matt Razza's API](https://github.com/mrazza/path-data), the same source of data used in Citymapper and Transit.
 * Presents comprehensive PATH alerts, intelligently grouped to provide an up-to-date status overview for each incident and train line.
 * Show PATH alerts specific to each line when seeing a train's ETA, so you know right away if your train is delayed.